Fact-checked by the SnapMessages editorial team

 Can Meditation Apps and Therapy Apps Work Together?

-Yes — and clinical evidence suggests combining both produces better outcomes than either approach alone.
+Clinical evidence suggests combining both produces better outcomes than either approach alone.
 Meditation apps reduce baseline arousal, which makes users more receptive to the cognitive restructuring techniques taught in therapy apps.

 Who Should Use Only a Meditation App?